 Summary

 He was to il for surgery and died on April 2 20.
-The coroner's report dated July 29 reads: "Mr Burton did not receive adequate inspections of his wound and changes of dresings when the atendance at the diabetic fot clinic ceased to be wekly or fortnightly.
+The coroner's report dated July 29 reads: "Mr Burton did not receive adequate inspections of his wound and changes of Dressings when the atendance at the diabetic fot clinic ceased to be wekly or fortnightly.
 The pandemic was a likely reason for this, but there might be other reasons in future for such changes."There was no evidence at inquest that alternative arangements an

 βš•οΈ Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before making health decisions.